 Stoke Gabriel

-Stoke Gabriel itself is quietly located and largely unknown in South Devon, and can be found on a small creek/inlet of the River Dart.
-This is a real “local” village, unspoilt by time and still retains marks of its heritage, from the 1000 year old churchyard yew tree in the churchyard to the wharf and water frontage where children fish for crabs and and mullet swarm on warm summer evenings.
+Stoke Gabriel itself is quietly located and largely unknown in South Devon.
+It can be found on a small creek/inlet of the River Dart.
+This is a real “local” village, unspoilt by time and still retaining marks of its heritage, from the 1000-year-old churchyard yew tree to the wharf and water frontage where children fish for crabs and mullet swarm on warm summer evenings.